 Purposeful Life: Family Training

 The Center on Disability and Development (CDD), Down Syndrome Association of Brazos Valley (DSABV), Families of Autistic Children Engaged Together for Support (FACETS), and the Brazos Center for Independent Living (BVCIL) are hosting a free workshop series for parents and family members of children with exceptionalities.Learn more

 Project REDD was created in the aftermath of Hurricanes Katrina and Rita in response to the overwhelming needs of over 400,000 individuals with disabilities that were displaced to Texas following the disaster.

 The mission of Project REDD is to:

 Project REDD collaborates with other researchers exploring psychological constructs related to the effects of disaster.
-Project REDD has produced the “Disaster Acronym Guide” and the “Texas Guide to Supports and Services for Individuals with Disabilities and Their Families Affected by Disasters.”
-Over 10,000 of these guides have been distributed to emergency management personnel, case managers, volunteer organizations, county extension agents and people throughout Texas.
-Project REDD faculty present at professional organizations and engage in ongoing research on the effects of disaster on individuals with disabilities and their families. http://redd.tamu.edu/
+The project has produced a “Disaster Acronym Guide” and the “Texas Guide to Supports and Services for Individuals with Disabilities and Their Families Affected by Disasters”.
+Over 10,000 of these guides have been distributed to:

-This exciting training event brings together parents and students to learn how person centered practices lead to plans that support students to get better lives based on what is important to them.
+This exciting training event brings together parents and students to learn how person-centered practices lead to plans that support students in their pursuit of a happy life based on what is important to them.

-As parents we want to make sure our children are safe.
-BUT if all we think about is health and safety, how will our loved one discover how they want to live their life?http://cdd.tamu.edu/service-outreach/whose-life-is-it-anyway
+As parents we want to make sure all our children are safe.
+If all we think about is health and safety, how will our loved one discover how they want to live their life?